Procne: Tereus's revenge

 Tereus was horrified to discover what he had actually eaten.
 He tried to open up his own chest, and bitterly described himself as his son's tomb.
 When the initial shock and grief wore off, the enraged Tereus grabbed his sword and began to hunt down his wife and her sister with the intention to kill them.
 The two women ran to escape him, but he eventually caught up to them.
 Several authors name Daulia, a town in Phocis, as the place where he reached them, for which they were later called 'ladies of Daulia'.
-The gods, taking notice at last, transformed al three all into birds; the bellicose Tereus became a hoopoe, a bird with a distinctive feathery crown like a warrior's helmet and an elengated beak like a sword, and the women into a nightingale and a swallow.
+The gods, taking notice at last, transformed all three into birds; the bellicose Tereus became a hoopoe, a bird with a distinctive feathery crown like a warrior's helmet and an elongated beak like a sword, and the women into a nightingale and a swallow.

 While Greek sources traditionally held that Procne became the melodious nightingale and Philomela the chittering swallow, Roman authors tended to swap the birds, so that Procne became the swallow, and Philomela the nightingale.
 This pattern is only broken by a Hellenistic Greek writer named Agatharchides, who refers to Philomela as a nightingale.
 Ovid, whose version went on to influence numerous artists during the medieval and early modern times, is actually neutral on the matter and does not name what bird each sister turned into.
 A late antiquity scholiast, Pseudo-Nonnus, names Zeus specifically as the god who put an end to the chase by transforming them all into birds.
 As a bird, Procne continued to mourn the death of her child for all time.